eliteweblabs/capco/markdowns/PDF_GENERATOR_SYSTEM.md

 # PDF Generator System

-A comprehensive PDF generation system for the CAPCo Fire Protection Systems application that allows users to create custom documents using templates and components.
+A comprehensive PDF generation system for the CAPCO Design Group Systems application that allows users to create custom documents using templates and components.

 ## Overview